operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/tutorial.md

 For this example replace the generated controller file `controllers/memcached_controller.go` with the example [`memcached_controller.go`][memcached_controller] implementation.

 **Note**: The next two subsections explain how the controller watches resources and how the reconcile loop is triggered.
-Skip to the [Build](#build-and-push-the-image) section to see how to build and run the operator.
+If you'd like to skip this section, head to the [deploy](#run-the-operator) section to see how to run the operator.

 ### Resources watched by the Controller